aliyashaikh-ds/aliyashaikh-ds-/README.md

 - Build beginner projects
 - Participate in hackathons and tech workshops

-⭐ Always curious to learn new things and grow step by step.
+⭐ Always curious to learn, explore, and grow step by step.